thomass171/tcp-22/README.md

 ADDITIONALBUNDLE

-This is a colon separated list of bundle locations, eg. filesystem paths or web URLs.
+This is a colon separated list of bundle locations, either filesystem paths or web URLs.
+The default bundle location is $HOSTDIR/bundles for filesystems and 'origin'/bundles from a browser.

 ## Properties
 (what is the difference to 'Settings'?)